kitconcept/kitconcept.contentcreator/README.rst

         "set_dummy_image": ["image"]
       }

-the deprecated form is also supported (it will create the image in the ``image`` field)::
+A deprecated syntax form is also supported (it will create the image in the ``image`` field)::

       {